Refrainlhy/Refrainlhy.github.io/_pages/about.md

  </font>

-* <font color="#CE1126"> MSc students at PolyU who seek a dissertation supervisor.
-Please attach your CV and transcripts. </font>

 <!-- * <font color="#CE1126"> For PolyU undergraduates, if you choose me as your capstone supervisor, you will work on the most advanced AI work.
 But please note that hard work will result in a good score, while lack of effort, missed deadlines, or poor teamwork will lead to a lower score. </font> -->

+* <font color="#CE1126"> Self-motivated undergraduate and master's students with strong coding skills (from PolyU, mainland universities, etc.), who are interested in our research topics, are also welcome.
+These students will be given priority consideration for PhD opportunities.   </font>